ConduitNetwork/docs/integration_guides/storage/dell_ecs.rst

 Overview
 ^^^^^^^^

-|morpheus| integrates with DELL EMC ECS via the ECS api.
-This allows Morpheus to talk directly to the ECS services.
+|conduit| integrates with DELL EMC ECS via the ECS api.
+This allows Conduit to talk directly to the ECS services.

-When you add a ECS Server, |morpheus| will sync in the following.
+When you add a ECS Server, |conduit| will sync in the following.

 - Storage Groups
 - Buckets